-Outcome: At minimum, and depending on the student's specialization, students must demonstrate third-year competence in Chinese, Japanese, or Korean language skills; native speakers of an EA language must demonstrate this competence in a second East Asian language.
+Outcome: At minimum, and depending on the student's specialization, students must demonstrate thirdyear competence in Chinese, Japanese, or Korean language skills; native speakers of an EA language must demonstrate this competence in a second East Asian language.

-Assessment method 1: Evaluation of language competence at program end will occur via standardized instruments for Chinese, Japanese, and Korean by three language specialists in charge of language placement and evaluation for the Department of East Asian Languages and Literatures, currently Prof. Danielle Pyun (Korean) and program specialists Steven Knicely (Chinese) and Yuko Kuwai (Japanese).
+Assessment method 1: Evaluation of language competence at program end will occur via standardized instruments for Chinese, Japanese, and Korean by three language specialists in charge of language placement and evaluation for the Department of East Asian Languages and Literatures, currently Prof. Danielle Pyun (Korean, pyun.7@osu.edu) and program specialists Steven Knicely (Chinese, knicely.1@osu.edu) and Yuko Kuwai (Japanese, kuwai.1@osu.edu).
 These faculty will evaluate language competence through the ACTFL (American Council on the Teaching of Foreign Languages) OPI (Oral Proficiency Interview) or equivalent instruments.